Aqsin211/microservices-dynamic-discovery/README.md

 ### 2. Build All Services

-Build each service using Maven (from their respective directories):
+Build each service using gradle (from their respective directories):

 ```bash
 cd eureka-server